Learn how to speak Italian like a local with Rosetta Stone.

 Learning how to speak basic Italian starts with understanding the fundamentals of the language.
 Italian uses the same alphabet as English, but the pronunciations for some of the letters are different.
 Getting familiar with the sounds of the most commonly used Italian consonants will help you build towards pronouncing words.
 For instance, the letter “F” in Italian is pronounced effe, and the letter “N” sounds like enne.
 These deviations are an essential part of learning how to pronounce and speak Italian words.

-Memorizing a few common phrases, like ciao (hello) or arrivederci (goodbye) will also help you begin to speak Italian, but it’s best to practice these in the context of daily conversations.
+Memorizing a few common phrases, like ciao (hello) or arrivederci (goodbye) will also help you begin to speak Italian, but it’s best to practise these in the context of daily conversations.
 That way, you’ll feel comfortable and confident about how to speak Italian when it matters in real-world situations that deviate from the script.
 Like any language, programs that teach how to speak Italian are the most successful when they begin with a few simple words and build slowly towards complexity, allowing for feedback and review before moving on to new phrases.

 That’s why Rosetta Stone focuses on bite-sized lessons designed to evolve towards speaking Italian confidently.
 In your first ten-minute lesson, you’ll learn to speak ten new Italian words and put them together with words you’ve learned previously to make six new phrases or sentences.
 This approach, combined with a Dynamic Immersion® method that puts these new words and phrases in context with real-world situations, is part of what has made Rosetta Stone a six-time award-winner for the best language learning software.